Newton Grove, North Carolina

-Newton Grove, chartered in 1879, is a town in Sampson County, North Carolina, United States.
-The population was 569 as of the 2010 census.
+Newton Grove is a town in Sampson County, North Carolina, United States.
+It was chartered in 1879.
+The population was 585 at the 2020 census.

+Newton Grove is located 18 miles north of Clinton.

 History

 The town of Newton Grove was first incorporated in 1879 as the New Town at the Grove, because of the prominent oak grove, then again in 1935 as Newton Grove.
 A mayor and five commissioners make up the government of Newton Grove.

 Early courthouse records of Sampson County show that the Newton Grove post office was once known as Blackman's Store.
 Another post office six miles west of Newton Grove was known as Blackman's Mills from 1858 to 1914.
 The Blackman family were affluent planters who settled in the area in the early 18th century.
 They were descendants of Jeremiah Blackman, mariner of London who captained several ships that brought English settlers to the Colony of Virginia in the 17th century.

-During the Civil War, the Battle of Bentonville was fought nearby.

 Thirteen Oaks and the Isaac Williams House are listed on the National Register of Historic Places.